 This will generate an html summary that will allow you to browse through the coverage along the directory heirarchy of your source on a file by file basis.

+#1 Updated by Anirudh Manoj over 1 year ago

+I've added a commit -

+current — This will generate an html summary that will allow you to browse through the coverage along the directory heirarchy of your source on a file by file basis.

-#1 Updated by Anirudh Manoj 8 months ago
+#1 Updated by Anirudh Manoj over 1 year ago

 I've added a commit -